The Ultimate Guide to MLM Products: Trends, Categories, and Insights

 2) Positioning

-After the product is sourced, its positioning will define how it is perceived in the minds of the customers.
-It answers the critical question—why should someone choose this product over others?
+After the product is manufactured or sourced, its positioning will define how it is perceived by customers.
+It answers the critical question—why should someone choose this product, and how does it make life better?

 Ultimately, your MLM product’s strong positioning will ensure your distributors can communicate the product’s value clearly and consistently, which will directly impact sales and brand loyalty.